Medicare Part D Drug Coverage

 This provision includes a structured plan to fill the "donut hole" gap.

-Beginning in 2011, Part D enrollees who reach the gap will receive a 50 percent manufacturer discount on the total cost of their brand-name medications.
+- Beginning in 2011, Part D enrollees who reach the gap receivd a 50 percent manufacturer discount on the total cost of their brand-name medications.

-In addition to the Part D gap adjustments, the Retiree Drug subsidy paid to employer plan sponsors becomes taxable income beginning in 2013.
+- In addition to the Part D gap adjustments, the Retiree Drug subsidy paid to employer plan sponsors is now taxable income.

 *A typical exception is employer group Part D plans.